clsweeting/ohdsi-webapi/docs/cohorts.md

 created = client.cohorts.create(cohort_def)
 ```
 The model validator gracefully handles both structured models and raw dicts.

+> [!WARNING]
+> If you get a HTTP 409 error when trying to create a CohortDefinition, it indicates a conflict - usually
+> as a result of using a name which has already been taken.

 ## Updating a Cohort
 ```python